nico8948/printmpdf/README.md

 PRINTMPDF custom extra field with a pdf button
 ----------------------------------------------
-- This field is added to the types activated through the "Print using mPDF settings"
+- This field is added to the types activated (default: all) through the "Print using mPDF settings"
 - Using the node display you can control the visibility, label and weight of the pdf button.
 Don't forget to flush the cache after making changes!